centrifuge/apps-v3/README.md

 # Or start individually:
-pnpm dev:app      # Start React app only pnpm dev:functions  # Start Nitro API server only pnpm dev:centrifuge-permissionless # Start permissionless app only
+pnpm dev:app      # Start React app only pnpm dev:functions  # Start Nitro API server only pnpm dev:permissionless # Start permissionless app only
 ```

 The React app will be available at: http://localhost:3001/ (or another available port)
-The Permissionless app will be available at: http://localhost:5174/ (or another available port)
+The Permissionless app will be available at: http://localhost:3003/ (or another available port)
 The API server will be available at: http://localhost:3002/ (as configured in functions/.env)

 Sample API endpoint: http://localhost:3002/api/hello